Read our blogs on separation agreements:

 A valid separation agreement is an enforceable contract between the parties involved.
 If one party refuses to comply with a provision as laid out in the separation agreement, the other party may have to pursue legal action in order to enforce the terms of the agreement.
 The method by which a party may enforce a separation agreement in North Carolina depends in part on whether or not the agreement was incorporated into the final divorce decree between the parties.

-A separation agreement that has NOT been incorporated into the parties' final divorce decree may be enforced through North Carolina contract law and the remedies available therein.
+A separation agreement that has NOT been incorporated into the parties' final divorce decree is a private contract that may be enforced through North Carolina contract law and the remedies available therein.
 These potential remedies include "specific performance," "breach of contract," and potential "monetary damages."

 Regardless of the method used to enforce a separation agreement, there are always defenses available to the alleged non-complying party.
-To learn more about the enforcement of separation agreements and other legal agreements in NC, as well as potential defenses available, click here.
+For more, see our page on the enforcement of separation agreements and court orders.

 How we can help.